 - 501 CHURCH HISTORY.
 A general introduction to the entire field of Church History: The preparation of the world for Christ; the origin of Christianity with the related historical problem; the expansion of Christianity under Paul; the progress of Christianity to the close of the Apostolic Age.
 Text: The Apostolic Age, Purves.

 Prescribed, first year, second semester, one hour.

 MR. LEACH. - 502 CHURCH HISTORY.
 From the close of the Apostolic Age to the Reformation: The conflict between Christianity and the Roman Empire; the growth, power, and subsequent decline of the Papacy in the Middle Ages; the rise of Humanism, the Renascence, and foreshadowings of the coming Reformation.
 Lectures, recitations, and assigned reading in the more complete works of reference on various phases of the subject.
+Text: History of the Christian Church, Walker.
 Prescribed, second year, four hours.

-MR. LEACH.

-503 CHURCH HISTORY.
+MR. LEACH. - 503 CHURCH HISTORY.
 From the Reformation to modern times.

+A continuation of Course 502.
 The causes, course, and consequences of the Reformation in Europe; the effects of the Age of Enlightenment upon both Romanism and Protestantism; the rise and growth of rationalism and liberalism within the Church; a rapid review of the history of Christianity in America.
 Lectures, recitations, and assigned reading.
 Prescribed, third year, three hours.